MariaExtrella/QATestTheAgileMonkeys/README.md

-This Feature gets the username of the wanted to delete user and it posts the request with the graphql query and the username in the body:
+This Feature gets the username of the user wanted to delete and POST the request with the graphql query and the username in the body:

        Scenario: Delete a user
           # The query is read from a *.graphql file